Midwest Reproductive Center Explains Donor Sperm Services

 Donor sperm can be employed with any fertility procedure to achieve pregnancy, including IVF.
 One of the more common uses of donor sperm is via intrauterine insemination (IUI).

 Dr. Gehlbach can recommend reputable sperm banks, and provide resources to help you research third- party reproduction.
-Contact the Olathe or Northland office of Midwest Reproductive Center for an appointment with a specialist in advanced reproductive technologies and donor services.
+Contact the Olathe office of Midwest Reproductive Center for an appointment with a specialist in advanced reproductive technologies and donor services.